hugogrimmett/hinge-generator/README.md

 - [ ] Lock the pivot points in proportionally to the lid when changing the box parameters
 - [ ] Throw a canvas warning when minDistFromShortLinkToTallPivot is close to zero
 - [ ] Check for collisions and minDistFromShortLinkToTallPivot issues instantly when config is changed, rather than waiting for animation to finish
-- [ ] Merge all STL pop-up warnings into a single warning
-- [ ] Make default starting configuration valid to all checks
+- [ ] Throw a warning if input or output link are colinear with the follower, since this leads to linkage instability

 Interesting case where box rotates the wrong way: http://localhost:8000/?height=30&width=40&depth=15&alpha=75&gap=6&redBoxX=28.04&redBoxY=20.64&redClosedX=8.09&redClosedY=19.49&blueBoxX=15.90&blueBoxY=39.63&blueClosedX=10.03&blueClosedY=29.20